ggData/tweetharvest/README.md

 ### Selection of hashtags to be monitored

-We now come to the heart of the process.
-We have a MongoDB server running and ready to receive tweets.
+By now, we have a MongoDB server running and ready to receive tweets.
 We have an app that has been authorized to collect statuses from the Twitter API.
-All we need is to select what we want to monitor.
-This is best illustrated by example.
+All we need is to select what hashtags we want to monitor.

+This part of the process is best illustrated by example.
 Let us imagine we are interested in monitoring expressions of two emotions and we decide to monitor two hashtags: `#happy` and `#sad`.
 We shall call our project `emotweets`.
-This is all we need to configure our app:
+This information is all we need to configure our app:

 1. Create a file called `tags_emotweets.txt` in the tweetharvest root folder, beside `main.py`.
 (Note: for any project called `projectname`, our program expects to find a file called `tags_projectname.txt` in the root folder).
 2. We insert each of the hashtags that we want to monitor on a separate line in this file.
 An example file is provided as a template.
 (In the example project, we insert the words `happy` and `sad` onto two lines and save the file).

 This is all we need to run the `emotweets` harvest!
 In the case of this example, the `tags_emotweets.txt` configuration file is provided as a model for your own projects.
-There should be one such `tags_xxx.txt` file per project.
-Please also note that you can only monitor one project at a time (more on that later).
+There should be one such `tags_xxx.txt` file per project (where `xxx` stands for `projectname`).
+Please also note that you can only monitor one project at a time (one client per IP address as stipulated by Twitter API terms of service).

 ### Running a harvest session